conan-io/docs/creating_packages/package_dev_flow.rst

     Time Elapsed 00:00:03.34

+Here we can avoid the repetition of ``--install-folder=tmp/build`` and it will be defaulted to the ``--build-folder`` value.

-This is pretty strightforward, but it does add a very helpful new shortcut for people who are packaging their own library.
+This is pretty straightforward, but it does add a very helpful new shortcut for people who are packaging their own library.
 Now, developers can make changes in their normal source directory and just pass that path as the ``--source-folder``.

 conan package
 ^^^^^^^^^^^^^

 Just as it sounds, this command now simply runs the ``package()`` method of a recipe.
-It needs all the information of the other folders in order to collect the needed information for the package: header files from source folder, settings and depency information from the install folder and built artifacts from the build folder.
+It needs all the information of the other folders in order to collect the needed information for the package: header files from source folder, settings and dependency information from the install folder and built artifacts from the build folder.

 +--------------------+--------------------+
 | Input folders      | Output folders     |